Shade110111/MA1805-portfolio/03 Multiples/README.txt

-A huge warehouse of desk workers worship the clock, since I originally planned to animate each worker and have their animations offset randomly, each of them is redrawn every frame like the ticking clock.
+A huge warehouse of desk workers worship the clock, each worker is redrawn every frame to animate them so they need a consistent seed to keep track of their animation offset and visual variations which I managed to store in a 2D array.
-To prevent flickering between variations and animating in sync each cubicle has a seed, a predetermined random number stored within a 2D array.
 The office changes upon page refresh and adjusts to the size of your screen.
+The idea is that it is easier to study while staring at hundreds of people having a worse time than you are.